-The Employment Relations Act 2000 requires that all individual agreements contain a plain-language explanation of the services and processes available to resolve any employment relationship problems.
+The Employment Relations Act 2000 requires that all individual agreements contain a plainlanguage explanation of the services and processes available to resolve any employment relationship problems.

-- G6.1 Employment relationship problems include: - a personal grievance (a claim of unjustifiable dismissal, unjustifiable disadvantage, discrimination, sexual or racial harassment, or duress in relation to membership or non-membership of a union or employee organisation) - a dispute (about the interpretation, application or operation of an employment agreement) - any other problem relating to or arising out of the Employee's employment relationship with the University except matters relating to the fixing of new terms and conditions of employment. - G6.2 If the Employee believes there is a problem with his or her employment relationship with the University, the Employee should tell the Employee's manager, either personally or through another representative, as soon as possible: - that there is a problem; and - the nature of the problem; and - what action the Employee wishes to be taken in relation to the problem. - G6.3 If for any reason the Employee feels unable to raise the matter with his or her manager, other suggested contacts are: Dean or Director, Human Resources Manager, Human Resources Advisor, Associate Director Staff Equity or Diversity, Equity and Inclusion Experience Lead. - G6.4 In the case of a personal grievance (other than for sexual harassment), the Employee must raise the matter with the Employer within 90 days of the grievance occurring or coming to the Employee's notice, whichever is the later.
+- G6.1 Employment relationship problems include: - a personal grievance (a claim of unjustifiable dismissal, unjustifiable disadvantage, discrimination, sexual or racial harassment, or duress in relation to membership or non-membership of a union or employee organisation) - a dispute (about the interpretation, application or operation of an employment agreement) - any other problem relating to or arising out of the Employee's employment relationship with the University except matters relating to the fixing of new terms and conditions of employment. - G6.2 If the Employee believes there is a problem with his or her employment relationship with the University, the Employee should tell the Employee's manager, either personally or through another representative, as soon as possible: - that there is a problem; and - the nature of the problem; and - what action the Employee wishes to be taken in relation to the problem. - G6.3 In the case of a personal grievance (other than for sexual harassment), the Employee must raise the matter with the Employer within 90 days of the grievance occurring or coming to the Employee's notice, whichever is the later.
 A written submission is preferable but not necessary.
-For personal grievances relating to sexual harassment, the grievance must be raised within 12 months of the grievance occurring or coming to the Employee's notice.

-- G6.6 The University will try to resolve the matter through discussion with the Employee and/or his or her representative. - G6.7 If the problem cannot be resolved through discussion, then either the Employee or the University can request assistance from the Ministry of Business, Innovation and Employment (MBIE) Mediation Services. - G6.8 If the problem is not resolved by mediation, the Employee may apply to the Employment Relations Authority for investigation and determination. - G6.9 In certain circumstances the decision of the Employment Relations Authority may be appealed by the Employee or the University to the Employment Court.
+For personal grievances relating to sexual harassment, the grievance must be raised within 12 months of the grievance occurring or coming to the Employee's notice. - G6.4 The Employee has the right to seek the support and assistance of his or her representative, or information from the Ministry of Business Innovation and Employment (MBIE) Mediation Service at any time. - G6.5 The University will try to resolve the matter through discussion with the Employee and/or his or her representative. - G6.6 If the problem cannot be resolved through discussion, then either the Employee or the University can request assistance from the Ministry of Business, Innovation and Employment (MBIE) Mediation Services. - G6.7 If the problem is not resolved by mediation, the Employee may apply to the Employment Relations Authority for investigation and determination. - G6.8 In certain circumstances the decision of the Employment Relations Authority may be appealed by the Employee or the University to the Employment Court.